-Appendix 3: HSCA Procedural Write-up Mexico Trip 2

-House Select Committee staffers Edwin Juan Lopez and Harold Leap traveled to Mexico City on August 7, 1978.
-The staff members were met by David T. Patton, a State Department official, at the Mexican airport at 10:15 p.m.
+A Tomania Extracted (This formers) - 273 - Appendix 3: HSCA Procedural Write-up Mexico Trip 2 House Select Committee staffers Edwin Juan Lopez and Harold Leap traveled to Mexico City on August 7, The staff members were met by David T. Patton, a State Department official, at the Mexican airport at 10:15 p.m.
 Mr. Patton then checked the staffers into Room 1754 at the Maria Isabel Hotel.
-Mr. Patton informed the staff members that $CIAE{0}$

-CIA Service Official /] wished to see us at 8:30 a.m. the following morning.

-On Tuesday, August 8, 1978, Committee staffers met with $\left( \begin{array}{c} \Box A \in \end{array}\right)$ He informed the staffers that the two individuals the Committee wished to interview, $\left( \begin{array}{c} \Box A \in \end{array}\right) \frac{1207}{\text{ aka}} \left( \begin{array}{c} \Box A \in \end{array}\right)$ and $\left( \begin{array}{c} \Box A \in \end{array}\right) \frac{1208}{\text{ were now available.}}$

-At 9:30 a.m., August 8, 1978, Committee staff members interviewed (CTAA)1209/ The interview ended at approximately 10:15 a.m.

-Committee staff members returned to $CIA \in$ office. $CIA \in$ stated that it appeared that the Government of Mexico had only been able to locate two witnesses for the Committee, Oscar Contreras Lartigue 1210/ and Noe W. Palomares.
-1211/ $(CIA \in Asked the$ staff members to whom they wished to speak.
-The Committee staff members explained that they would like tointerview LICHANT 1, 1212/ LICOOKIE I, 1213/ LI erypt .1214/ $LI erypt .1215/ and LIRING 3, 1216/ <math>(CIA \in C)$ then stated that it appeared that the House Select Committee on Assassinations had already asked the Mexicans to locate the individuals listed above.
+Mr. Patton\informed the staff members that Larry Sternfield CIA Chief of Station in Mexico City, wished to see us at 8:30 a.m. the following morning.
+On Luesday, August 8, 1978, Committee staffers met with Larry Sternfield) He informed the staffers that the two individuals the Committee wished to interview, Daniel Flores, 1207/ aka Luis Aparicio, and [ CIAG , 1208/were now available.
+At 9:30 a.m., August 8, 1978, Committee staff members interviewed Danny Flores 1209/ The interview ended at approximately 10:15 a.m.
+Committee staff members returned to Mr. Sternfield Mr. Sternfield stated that it appeared that the Government of Mexico had only been able to locate two Classification 436 Classification: (This formulase to be used to the property of extra from CIA-accordance down ents.) acted witnesses for the Committee, Oscar Contreras Lartique 1210/ and Noe W. Palomares.
+1211/ Sternfield asked the staff members to whom they wished to speak.
+The Committee staff members explained that they would like to interview LICHANT 1, 1212/ LICOOKIE I, 1213/ LI(2007), 1214/ L.(Crypt), 1215/ and LIRING 3, 1216/ Mr. Sternfield then stated that it appeared that the House Select Committee on Assassinations had already asked the Mexicans to locate the individuals listed above.
+Mr. Sternfield stated that the HSCA's interview with CAG Jwas considered "highly sensitive."

-Ciassification

-(This formation be used formation areacted from CIA-contracted and a second sec then phoned Mr. Niles Gooding, who had been sent to the Mexico City describes from Headquarters to arrange the procedures for the interviews.
-Mr. Gooding explained that in 1977 Stansfield Turner had created a new position at Headquarters to insure that important sensitive meetings were within the guidelines previously arranged.
-Mr. Gooding stated that the Central Intelligence Agency had been under greater Congressional scrutiny the past two years.
-Therefore, Director Turner, in order to demonstrate the Agency's good faith, had engaged a retired Army officer to act as liaison at sensitive interviews by Congressional representatives.
-Mr. Gooding then explained that the HSCA staff would be escorted by two CIA personnel to the interview with

-(LIAE) stated that the HSCA's interview with (LIAE) was considered "highly sensitive."
 He explained that three rooms at a nearby hotel would be used.
-In one room, (CIAE) would sit, Committee staff members would sit in a second room and two CIA personnel officers would insure that the equipment worked properly in a third room.
-(CIAE)
+In one room, CAG J would sit, Committee staff members would sit in a second room and two CIA personnel officers would insure that the equipment worked properly in a third room.
+Mr. Sternfield then phoned Mr. Niles Gooding, who had been sent to the Mexico City Station from Headquarters to arrange the procedures for the interviews.
+Mr. Gooding explained that in 1977 Stansfield Turner had created a new position at Headquarters to insure that important sensitive meetings were within the guidelines previously Classification:

-CIA G